NicholasJWiid/belly_button_challenge/README.md

 ## Background
 The goal of this assignment is to build an interactive dashboard to explore the [Belly Button Biodiversity dataset](https://robdunnlab.com/projects/belly-button-biodiversity/), which catalogs the microbes that colonize human navels.
 The dataset reveals that a small handful of microbial species (also called operational taxonomic units, or OTUs, in the study) were present in more than 70% of people, while the rest were relatively rare.

-## Project Steps:
+## Project Steps

-1. Use the D3 library to read in samples.json from the URL https://static.bc-edx.com/data/dl-1-2/m14/lms/starter/samples.json.
+1. Use the D3 library in Javascript to read in samples.json from the URL https://static.bc-edx.com/data/dl-1-2/m14/lms/starter/samples.json.

 2. Create a horizontal bar chart with a dropdown menu to display the top 10 OTUs found in that individual.